budopod1/Epsilon/README.md

 # Epsilon

-Epsilon is an in development, compiled, statically typed, semi-memory safe programming language with automatic refrence counting.
-It compiles through LLVM, meaning Epsilon code can be ran on almost any system.
-Currently, however, only linux is supported, although this is likely to change soon.
+Epsilon is a compiled, statically typed, semi-memory safe programming language with automatic refrence counting.
+It compiles through LLVM, meaning that Epsilon uses the same optimizer as Swift, Clang, and Rust.
+Currently, Epsilon only support linux.

-# Dependencies
+## Dependencies

 Epsilon depends on: